-To help you save time and help you create the looks that you love best, ON1 Photo RAW 2018 also includes a robust preset system that lets you save settings made in either or both of the editing modules-along with local adjustments and masks-for applying to other photos.
+To help you save time and create the looks that you love best, ON1 Photo RAW 2018 also includes a robust preset system that lets you save settings made in either or both of the editing modules-along with local adjustments and masks-for applying to other photos.
 Editing presets can be applied in Develop or Effects, as well as in Browse, and, like all other elements of Photo RAW 2018, are re-editable.
+(Presets are discussed in detail, starting on page 85.)

 In addition to creating and using presets, you can copy and paste the Develop and Effects settings from one file to another, or alternatively, synchronize the edits on one photo to a group of photos.
 These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2018's extreme flexibility.
+(For more on working with Develop and Effects presets inside the Browse module, see "Applying Develop and Effects Presets in Browse" on page 49.)

-The Develop Main Screen Overview
+ON1 Develop Main Screen Overview